What is face rolling?

 Does face rolling work?

-“Face rolling works on so many levels, from stimulating blood flow so you get more nutrients and oxygen to your skin, to draining fluid, to giving a deep-tissue massage,” explains aesthetician Joanna Czech, whose cryo roller is a key part of her famous facial – both Kim Kardashian and Cate Blanchett are regulars.
+Aesthetician Joanna Czech developed her face roller specifically to mimic the lifting effects of her hands-on massage.
 “The idea is to recreate my manual massage.
 I really hate massaging my own face, so making a tool that did it for me made sense,” she says.
-Her cryo roller works on a deep level: you literally see it lifting and holding the cheek muscles as you roll.
+Her cryo-roller works on a deep level: you literally see it lifting and holding the cheek muscles as you roll.
 “Regular massage or face rolling really will change the shape of your face,” she says.
 Just like the muscles in our body, face muscles get tight, hold tension and become lax through lack of use.

 The benefits of face rolling

-1. Always do face rolling upwards and in one direction – never roll up and down.
+1. Always roll upwards and in one direction – never roll up and down.

 2. Repeat up to five upward rolls in each area.
-First, roll outwards under the jawline.
+First, roll outwards under the jawline to the ear.

-3. Next, use the face roller to roll out, towards your hairline, under the cheekbones and then along them.
+3. Next, use the face roller to roll out under the cheekbones to the ear.